Holalkere: Ontikallu matha

 Senior Muruga Rajendra Swami, who died on 8 August 1994, requested that his remains be buried beside the Ontikallu Matha near Holalkere.
-Today, a sprawling park exists here with blooming plants and trees covering 15 acres (61,000 m2) along with a fruit garden on a 40-acre (162,000 m2) plot beside the Leela Visranti Vana (at a cost of Rs 5 crores).
+Today, a sprawling park exists here with blooming plants and trees covering 15 acres (61,000 m2), along with a fruit garden on a 40-acre (162,000 m2) plot beside the Leela Visranti Vana (at a cost of Rs 5 crores).
 The burial, designed in the Sharana style, was built at the cost of Rs 3 crores.
-A Sharana Smaranotsava is arranged in January every year to pay tribute to the late Swamiji and recall the silent revolution that changed ordinary people's lives by the twelfth-century humanists led by Basavanna.
+A Sharana Smaranotsava is arranged in January every year to pay tribute to the late Swamiji, and to recall the silent revolution that changed ordinary people's lives by the twelfth-century humanists led by Basavanna.

 Regional

-There are 4 hobli headquarters in the taluk called Bharmannaikanadurga, kasaba, Talya and Ramgiri.
+There are 4 hobli headquarters in the taluk called Bharmannaikanadurga, Kasaba, Talya and Ramgiri.

 Talikatte is a village of Ramgiri hobli which has a locally famous temple called "Kariyamma Devi Temple", it is a popular hotspot for devotees, with many of them coming from the state of Karnataka.Talikatte, is one of the villages of this taluk.
 It has a major population of nearly more than 10,000.

 Spandana Global Foundation is situated at Kalkere Lambani Hatti Shivamoga-Chitradurga road, from the city 15 kilometers.
 NGOs' activities are to give education, Health, Employment, Training to Society through Karnataka State.

 Murada is situated at Holalkere, Davanagere road, from the city 2 kilometers.
 NGOs' activities are building the poor people institutions like self-help groups and watershed activities like World bank assisted Sujala watershed project implementation and giving training on different activities.
 Talikatte is the biggest village in the taluk.
 According to the 2011 census, it had a population of 5829 people.